-Why will this format be used at this year’s Senior Boulder National Championships?
+Why will this format be used at all CEC Boulder National Championships this year?

-- The IFSC has shared that this format, piloted at the 2021 YWC, will be used more in future IFSC events.
+- The IFSC has shared that this format will be used more in future IFSC events, including all Youth World Championships.
 CEC would like to give our athletes experience in this format.